 “The team wanted to prove themselves”- Virat Kohli

 Economic performances from Steven’O’Keefe and Mitchell Starc helped restrict Indians for 189 on the first day itself.
-On the counter, Australia racked up 276 with valuable scores from Matt Renshaw 60(196), Shaun Marsh 66(197) and 40(113) from Mathew Wade.
-However, a consistent bowling effort from Ravindra jadeja (6/63) and an off coloured Ravichandran Ashwin, who’s major strike was the dismissal of David Warner, were enough to limit the Australian lead to 92 runs after the round up of first innings.
+On the counter, Australia racked up 276 with valuable scores from Matt Renshaw 60(196), Shaun Marsh 66(197), and 40(113) from Mathew Wade.
+However, a consistent bowling effort from Ravindra Jadeja (6/63) and an off-colored Ravichandran Ashwin, who’s major strike was the dismissal of David Warner, was enough to limit the Australian lead to 92 runs after the round-up of first innings.

 Cheteshwar Pujara 92(221) was strongly holding the ground and Ajinkya Rahane’s (52) later in the match helped add a match-turning 118-run stand for the fifth wicket edging India ahead.
-J R Hazlewood scalped 6 wickets for 67 and was the prized winner in this innings.
+J R Hazlewood scalped 6 wickets for 67 and was the prize winner in this innings.

-Amongst the controversial decision of dismissal of the Indian Skipper and heated exchange of words from both sides regarding the impotency of the DRS and taking its adavantge, Indians set up a target of 188 to defend.
-With one and a half day’s of gameplay left Indians had to chalk out the perfect approach.
+Amongst the controversial decision of dismissal of the Indian Skipper and heated exchange of words from both sides regarding the impotency of the DRS and taking its advantage, Indians set up a target of 188 to defend.
+With one and a half days of gameplay left Indians had to chalk out the perfect approach.
 Ishant Sharma opened the account with a quick dismissal of the in-form Matt Renshaw 5(12).

 Indians scripted out a dominating performance in the second half.
-They levelled the series by 1-1 by winning the match by 75 runs.
+They leveled the series by 1-1 by winning the match by 75 runs.
 This way they proved themselves a point and silenced the irrational critics in India and down under.